GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: Conclusion

 \section{Conclusion}

-We introduce GHOST, a pipeline for generating images that induce hallucinations in MLLMs by inserting minimal cues.
+We introduce GHOST, a pipeline for generating images that induce hallucinations in MLLMs by inserting misleading cues.
 Our method leverages diffusion models to craft these cues, demonstrating that their vision space aligns well with the visual representations used by MLLMs.
-Beyond a single model, GHOST reveals cross-modal failure modes that are not detectable by prior works.
+Beyond a single model, GHOST reveals cross-modal failure modes.
 We hope GHOST can help and inspire future work toward building more robust and reliable multimodal systems.

+\textbf{Reproducibility.} We provide detailed descriptions of all components to facilitate reproducibility.
+Appendix~\ref{appendix:mapper} outlines the training procedure for the mapper, Appendix~\ref{appendix:ghost_attack} describes the GHOST pipeline, and Appendix~\ref{appendix:finetune} covers the fine-tuning setup and evaluation.
+We have also submitted our code as supplementary material.